Threebuddies/GregCraft/README.md

 - Heath does not regen, hunger set to 16
 - Hunger does not regen
 - Change gamemode of player to spectate on death
+- Paper heals self

 TO DO

+- Rose paste heals other players
+- String is a claymore
 - Set teams automatically on game start